Home » All Recipes » Drinks » Cool And Refreshing Paloma Mocktail

 A tall glass of iced pink grapefruit drink garnished with a lime slice, rosemary sprig, and a striped straw, placed on a light surface.

-Grapefruit And Rosemary Mocktail Recipe
+Grapefruit Paloma Mocktail Recipe

 Author: Jessica Haggard